Eloping at Lago di Braies: What You Need to Know for 2026

 Why Experience Matters

-Brooke and Connor’s session was flawless because we knew exactly where to be and when to be there.
+Eloping at Braies can definitely go wrong.
+If you don’t know when to be there, where to go, and how to find privacy, you will end us saying your vows to an audience.
 In a place as popular as the Dolomites, you don’t just need a photographer; you need a scout who has seen the seasons change and the prices rise, and who knows how to navigate it all so you can just focus on each other.

 Have more questions?